 Finally, Figures 2e and 2f track the evolution of flow rates to non-participation.
 Consistent with the picture provided by a comparison of sample means, and in spite of similar co-movement with the cycle, the cyclicality of non-participation flows is more pronounced with unemployment.
 In fact, there is almost no interaction between involuntary part-time work and non-participation, which dovetails with the idea that non-participants would not take any job if they were to work.
-We will confirm below that, on the other hand, non-participation plays a prominent role in determining unemployment fluctuations - confirming the importance of the participation margin for unemployment fluctuations, in the words of Elsby, Hobijn and Şahin (2015).
+On the other hand, we will show below that non-participation plays a prominent role in the dynamics of unemployment - confirming the importance of the participation margin for unemployment fluctuations, in the words of Elsby, Hobijn and Şahin (2015).